Bicycle parking rack: Area needed

+The guide indicates that a depth of 3.5 meters is needed (of which 2 m is for the bicycle and rack, and 1.5 m for access).
+If cargo bikes or bikes with trailers are to be able to be parked, the area must be increased.

+If there is very little floor space, a bicycle rack can be used where the bike is hung uphill behind the front wheels, but such racks are more cumbersome to use.

 Installation

 Where a bike rack is installed is just as important as how safe and useful it is.
 The better the location, the more use the bike rack will encourage.
 Bike racks should be installed in an area that is highly visible to the public.
 By avoiding isolated areas and hidden spaces, cyclists will feel safe enough to lock their bikes there.
 Crowded locations will also deter bike thieves from stealing bicycles.
 Also, by placing bike racks in a highly visible area, the location will most likely be near common places of interest, making it more convenient for people to ride their bike to their destinations.

 However, while a bike rack should be implemented in a visible area, it is important that the bike rack have adequate spacing away from pedestrians and other traffic.
 Bike riders will need ample space to maneuver their bike around and into the rack, without hitting other parked bikes, cars, or people.
 It is also important to place bike racks far enough away from doorways, sidewalks, or paths where it may obstruct traffic flow.

 Another important factor to consider is weather protection.
 If bike racks are being used for long-term parking, the bike rack should be placed under some form of weather protection.
 This will not only help protect the bike rack from corrosion, but also encourage bike riders to store their bikes there for extended periods of time.

-Although the primary use for a bicycle stand is for parking, it is useful at times to use it for adjustments.
+Although the primary use for a bicycle stand is for parking, it is useful at times to use it for maintenance and adjustments.
 While it is difficult to spin a rear wheel while making derailleur adjustments, if a stand were high enough to support the rear of the bike by the saddle nose, then this problem could be solved.
 Generally speaking, stands are not high enough for this and quite often have bracings and other obstructions in their construction that would prevent such use.

 Along with bike racks, often other cycle infrastructure is added to a cycle parking project.
 This can include bike pumps and repair stations to allow on-the-go maintenance of bicycles, and wash stations for cleaning.
 Some modern, large scale projects use technology such as bicycle detection systems to show users whether there is space available for their cycle, and e-bike charging stations to allow electric bike users to plug in while away from home.